 The second revolutionary study referred to concerns the dating of teeth found in the Lida Ajer cave on Sumatra, establishing that modern humans were present in a tropical forest location sometime between 73,000 and 63,000 years ago.
 The investigating team included scientists from both Macquarie University and the Australian National University using new technologies to date what were in fact quite old finds.
 The middle point in this age range, 68,000 years, fits very well with the understood time of arrival for the ancestors of modern Eurasians.
 This middle of the range date also fits well with the hypothesis that modern humans were re-colonising Eurasia as the climate recovered from the effects of the Lake Toba eruption.

-It should be mentioned here that modern humans living in a jungle location, in the interior of Sumatra, does not fit well with the suggesting that the first Eurasians were coast hugging people reliant on fishing.
+It should be mentioned here that modern humans living in a jungle location, in the interior of Sumatra, does not fit well with the suggestion that the first Eurasians were coast-hugging people reliant on fishing.
 These early migrants may have then been well adapted to sustaining themselves with a tropical forest – a skill set that takes considerable time to acquire.
 Tropical forest environments cover much of Northern Australia and any humans moving from Australia to Sumatra would likely have knowledge of how to survive in a jungle.
-With archaeological evidence now placing modern humans in northern Australia over 70,000 years ago, this becomes a hyper relevant detail.
+With archaeological evidence now placing modern humans in northern Australia over 70,000 years ago, this becomes a hyper-relevant detail.

 Palaeontologist, Dr Julien Louys, a key member of the Lida Ajer research team has speculated that modern humans may well have been in the region for much longer than so far established, further stating that, “it is incredibly likely we’re not sampling the very first humans in Sumatra and Australia.”